Dark Skies at Merlin Farm

-We are fortunate enough to experience dark skies here at Merlin Farm - our location is circled in the dark skies map.
+We are fortunate enough to experience dark skies here at Merlin Farm - our location is circled on the dark skies map (6th photo in the above slide gallery).

 Top Stargazing Tips